Bither-sverige/groovy-anemone-39008/src/pages/index.md

 sections:
   - type: hero_section
     title: E-lastisk to Control your bussiness destiny.
-    subtitle: One Front-end to Rule Them All
+    subtitle: One Front-end to for anything.
     actions:
       - label: Learn More
         url: /features